 - Freeze for at least four hours or overnight.
 Allow to warm up for a minute or two before removing from the moulds, or dip very quickly in warm water to remove them easily.

 Amount Per Serving:Calories: 225Total Fat: 5gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 7mgSodium: 51mgCarbohydrates: 44gFiber: 2gSugar: 40gProtein: 2g

 Nutrition information is calculated automatically isn’t always accurate.

 Mangoes are out of season!
 Can I still make Nice Blocks?

 If mangoes are out of season, you can use this base recipe to make any flavour of ice blocks – I am a fan of blackberry, peach, or even plain banana dipped in chocolate!

-The number of ice blocks that this will make depends on the size of your moulds, scale the recipe up and down as necessary – the ones pictured are smallish, so double up if using bigger forms.
+The number of Mango Vanilla Nce blocks that this will make depends on the size of your moulds, scale the recipe up and down as necessary – the ones pictured are smallish, so double up if using bigger forms.

 How long will Mango Vanilla Nice Blocks keep?

 For several weeks in the freezer, though they are better consumed within a week or two.